-The use of the proceeds from the notes issued is for growth capital and planned acquisitions.
-As per the terms of these convertible notes the Company has reserved 4,000,000 shares (post reverse split basis) representing approximately three times the actual shares that would be issued upon conversion of all the notes.
+The use of the proceeds from the notes issued was for growth capital and planned acquisitions.
+Pursuant to the terms of these convertible notes the Company reserved 4,000,000 shares (post reverse split basis) representing approximately three times the actual shares that would be issued upon conversion of all the notes.

-As of September 30, 2016, 2,290,368 shares of the Company's common stock have been issued to satisfy \$3,610,500 of convertible notes payable.
+For the twelve months ended September 30, 2017, 1,237,105 shares of the Company's common stock were issued to satisfy \$3,528,000 of convertible notes payable and interest due on those notes.